Casanovva

 Casanovva (also known as Confident Casanovva) is a 2012 Indian Malayalam-language romantic action thriller film directed by Rosshan Andrrews and written by Bobby & Sanjay.
 It was produced by Roy C. J. of Confident Group in association with Aashirvad Cinemas.
-It stars Mohanlal, Shriya Saran, Raai Laxmi, Roma Asrani, Sanjjanaa Galrani, Vikramjeet Virk, Abhishek Vinod, Arjun Nandhakumar, Shahid Shamzy, Jagathi Sreekumar, Lalu Alex, Riyaz Khan and Shankar Panicker.
+It stars Mohanlal in the title role, along with an ensemble cast of Shriya Saran, Vikramjeet Virk, Lakshmi Rai, Roma Asrani, Sanjjana, Abhishek Vinod, Riyaz Khan, Shankar Panicker, Lalu Alex and Jagathy Sreekumar.
 The film features original soundtrack composed by Gopi Sundar, Alphons Joseph, and Gowry Lekshmi, and a film score composed by Sundar.